Tuesday, August 23, 2022

 </dependency>

-Pretty Time format Date:
+Pretty Time Format Date:

 Now let's create a sample java class PrettyDateTime.java and create a converter method.